 Step 3.
 Packing up an entire house for a move often proves to be an impossible task for one family, let alone for one person.
 The bronze rule of packing states that you should either ask your friends for packing assistance or hire professional packers.

 Step 4.
 Inventory your entire home and decide which items you will take with you /set them aside for packing/, and which ones you will have to leave behind /sell them at a garage sale or online, give them away to friends and family, donate them to charity or simply throw them away/.

 Step 5.
-Do not waste your time and energy packing items which are forbidden for transportation – hazardous goods /explosive, flammable and corrosive substances/, pets and plants, perishable foods, and items of great monetary or sentimental value.
-Request in advance the list of non-allowables from your moving company.
+Do not waste your time and energy packing items that are forbidden for transportation – hazardous goods /explosive, flammable and corrosive substances/, pets and plants, perishable foods, and items of great monetary or sentimental value.
+Request in advance the list of non-allowable from your moving company.

 Step 6.
 Observe all fundamental safety packing techniques when boxing up your possessions for a move.
 Safe packing is exactly what will help protect your valuables on the road and will determine not only their well-being but your post-relocation emotional state as well.